Bresenham's line algorithm: Algorithm

 The adjacent image shows the blue point (2,2) chosen to be on the line with two candidate points in green (3,2) and (3,3).
 The black point (3, 2.5) is the midpoint between the two candidate points.

 Algorithm for integer arithmetic

 Alternatively, the difference between points can be used instead of evaluating f(x,y) at midpoints.
 This alternative method allows for integer-only arithmetic, which is generally faster than using floating-point arithmetic.
-To derive the alternative method, define the difference to be as follows:
+To derive the other method, define the difference to be as follows:

 For the first decision, this formulation is equivalent to the midpoint method since $f(x_0,y_0)=0$ at the starting point.
 Simplifying this expression yields:

 Just as with the midpoint method, if $D_0$ is positive, then choose $(x_0+1,y_0+1)$, otherwise choose $(x_0+1,y_0)$.